-The major in cinema is focused on the history, theory, and practice of the still and moving image within the broader framework of evolving technologies and an education in media arts that is grounded in the arts and the humanities.
+Students who choose a B.A. in Cinema focus on the history, theory, and practice of the still and moving image within the broader framework of evolving technologies and an education in media arts that is grounded in the arts and the humanities.
 The course of study favors the integration of theory and practice and emphasizes experimentation and exploration across cinema, photography and their varied extensions in analog, digital, computational and intermedia arts practices, e.g., installation, performance, and immersive environments.
-It prepares students for careers in fine arts, commercial, professional, and educational settings; to explore the social, cultural, and political implications of media arts and culture; and, to engage with contemporary media arts practices.
+It prepares students for careers in fine arts, commercial, professional, and educational settings: to explore the social, cultural, and political implications of media arts and culture; and, to engage with contemporary media arts practice.

 Courses in Cinema may have limited enrollments, especially advanced courses.
 Not all courses are offered each semester.
 Admission to certain courses is restricted, and consent of school or permission of instructor must be obtained prior to registration.
 Consent of school to register for some courses may be based upon grade point average, performance in the program, and submission of creative portfolio, scholarly papers, and/or written proposals for work to be accomplished.
 Students are encouraged to plan well in advance to ensure meeting course prerequisites and to fulfill all requirements of the major.

 Student enrollment in Cinema may be canceled for those who do not attend all class meetings during the first week of classes.
 Fees will be assessed for supplies and materials in some courses.
 Students should inquire about fee amounts before registering.